harsh116/youtubePlaylistDownloader_Windows/README.md

 ### Entering required Data

-1. Open the exe file once so that folder and required files are created
+1. Open the exe file once so that folder and required files are created.
+Make sure to extract the rar file and navigate to that folder first.

 ![image](https://imgur.com/ajrVWND.jpeg)
 5. Open playlist folder and open playlist.txt file